DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_introduction.md

 likely the standard in the current publishing workflow, it will be painful, slow, inefficient and expensive in most cases.
-This Toolkit describes technical DIY alternatives because it is primarily aimed at publishers who, in most cases, cannot afford to outsource e-book design to external service providers and furthermore it is aimed at those who want to keep the process in their own hands.
+This Toolkit describes technical DIY alternatives because it is primarily aimed at publishers who, in most cases, cannot afford to outsource ebook design to external service providers and furthermore it is aimed at those who want to keep the process in their own hands.

 This Toolkit has a particular (but not exclusive) focus on EPUB3 as an electronic publication format and on Markdown as a word processing